Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Encryption, authentication, integrity, keys and other services used for secure communication over networks.
 See also VPN and IPsec.

 Computer Telephony Interface Quick Buffer Encoding.
 A protocol used in IP telephony between the Cisco CallManager and CTI TAPI and JTAPI applications.
 CTIQBE is used by the TAPI/JTAPI protocol inspection module and supports NAT, PAT, and bidirectional NAT.
-This protocol enables Cisco IP SoftPhone and other Cisco TAPI/JTAPI applications to communicate with Cisco CallManager for call setup and voice traffic across the ASA.
+This protocol enables Cisco IP SoftPhone and other Cisco TAPI/JTAPI applications to communicate with Cisco CallManager for call setup and voice traffic across the adaptive security appliance.

-Enables the ASA to provide faster traffic flow after user authentication.
+Enables the adaptive security appliance to provide faster traffic flow after user authentication.
 The cut-through proxy challenges a user initially at the application layer.
 After the security appliance authenticates the user, it shifts the session flow and all traffic flows directly and quickly between the source and destination while maintaining session state information.

 Describes any method that manipulates data so that no attacker can read it.
 This is commonly achieved by data encryption and keys that are only available to the parties involved in the communication.